Trip Introduction: 14 Days Short Everest Base Camp Trek 2023/2024

 14 Days Everest Base Camp Trek-Travel Insurance

 Trekking Planner Nepal strongly advises and recommends that all clients purchase Travel and Medical Insurance in case of unforeseen circumstances during their Himalayan vacation.
-World Nomads Travel Insurance can provide Travel & Medical Insurance for your upcoming holiday in Nepal Himalayan destinations.
+World Nomads Travel Insurance can provide Travel and medical Insurance for your upcoming holiday in Nepal Himalayan destinations.

 All our hikes, trekking, and tour programs have itineraries where accommodation is set with respective Hotels / Lodge / Home Stay, Guest House, and Resorts, as well as camping in some remote areas.
 However, depending on the fitness of the clients, the availability of vehicles on time, flight delays, cancellations, unfavorable weather, and road or trail conditions, some days may be longer or shorter.
 Trekking Planner requires clients to purchase Travel and Medical Insurance at the time of booking.
 All tours and treks require this.
 Insurance should include adequate coverage for the duration of the tour/trek to cover personal injury, death, medical expenses, and repatriation expenses in any mode of transportation on emergency evacuation, such as helicopter rescue or air ambulance, as well as baggage coverage.

 In extreme cases, your chosen tour destination may differ from the program itineraries.
 In extreme cases, we may be forced to reroute or cancel the trip due to political issues, riots, bad weather, damaged roads, poor trail conditions, or the situation and condition of the porters.
 The company reserves the right to cancel the trip due to unavoidable circumstances beyond our control, such as if the number of travelers is lower than expected for the trips selected.
 Please bear with us in this case, and we will do our best to adjust the itinerary for the trip to the best of our ability for your convenience.